algorythmist/fluid-spring-batch/advanced-spring-batch/README.md

 ### Runtime Parameters

-- How to access parameters in steps
+- How to access parameters in steps (Use @StepScope)
 - How to make jobs rerunnable

 ### File imports